UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `activateKeyPostponed KEYID` will add tap of KEYID at the end of queue.
 If `atLayer LAYERID` is specified, action will be taken from that layer rather than current one.
 If `prepend` option is specified, event will be place at the beginning of the queue.
 - `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy ] ...
 COMMAND` will wait until the firmware can distinguish whether primary or secondary action should be activated and then either execute `COMMAND` or skip it.
 - `resolveSecondary` please, get rid of this by migrating to `ifSecondary advancedStrategy goTo ...`.
 It is kept for backward compatibility only.
-- `ifShortcut/ifNotShortcut/ifGesture/ifNotGesture [IFSHORTCUTFLAGS]* [KEYID]*` will wait for next keypresses until sufficient number of keys has been pressed.
+- `ifShortcut/ifNotShortcut/ifGesture/ifNotGesture [IFSHORTCUT_OPTIONS]* [KEYID]*` will wait for next keypresses until sufficient number of keys has been pressed.
 If the next keypresses correspond to the provided arguments (hardware ids), the keypresses are consumed and the condition is performed.
 Consuming takes place in both `if` and `ifNot` versions if the full list is matched.
 E.g., `ifShortcut 090 089 final tapKey C-V; holdKey v`.
   - `Shortcut` requires continual press of keys (e.g., like Ctrl+c).
 By default, timeouts with release of the activation key.
   - `Gesture` allows noncontinual sequence of keys (e.g., vim's gg).
 By default, timeouts in 1000 ms since activation.
-  - `IFSHORTCUTFLAGS`:
+  - `IFSHORTCUT_OPTIONS`:
     - `noConsume` allows not consuming the keys.
 Useful if the next action is a standalone action, yet we want to branch behaviour of current action depending on it.
     - `transitive` makes termination conditions relate to that key of the queue whose result is most permissive (normally, they always refer to the activation key) - e.g., in transitive mode with 3-key shortcut, first key can be released if second key is being held.
 Timers count time since last performed action in this mode.
 Both `timeoutIn` and `cancelIn` behave according to this flag.
 In non-transitive mode, timers are counted since activation key press - i.e., since macro start.
     - `anyOrder` will check only presence of mentioned keyIds in postponer queue.